 - Personal beverages and snacks

-- Layered clothing that you don’t mind getting dirty
+- Layered clothing that you don’t mind getting water or dye on

 - Notebook and camera if desired

 - Two small garments or pieces of fabric (natural fibers only)